 There is only one drawback, but it’s a big one: DuraSteel Aerial Titan-1 is as loud as it is powerful.
 It will achieve noise levels of up to 65 dB at a low-setting, and on the high setting, it will hit 69 dB.
 That’s a pretty high noise level for an HVAC device.

 Obviously, all that airflow and power does produce quite a lot of noise.
 That’s why the Titan-1 is a preferable pick for residential use where the environment is already loud.
 Imagine a kitchen full of chefs and waiters calling orders or a woodshop.
 Having a 69 dB air door won’t bother them one bit.
 Don’t put it over the doors of a jazz club, though.

 All in all, the Titan-1 is an industrial beast that is best at keeping places clean and well-conditioned.
 It is available in 36”, 40” or 48” widths.

 #3 Global Industrial FM-1209-2 – Best-Rated By Customers

 Global Industrial FM-1209-2 is a simple air curtain with great specs and an affordable price.
 It’s not hard to see why the trio of simple, affordable, great-specs is popular with the customers.

-In fact, the Global Industrial FM-1209-2 is the best-rated air door on Amazon with the 4.9/5 rating.
+In fact, the Global Industrial FM-1209-2 is the best-rated air door on Amazon with a 4.9/5 rating.
 Most of the people are praising how well it can keep the flies out.

 It has two settings: the high setting with 815 CFM airflow and the low setting with 670 CFM airflow.
-This is not the most powerful air curtain airflow but it’s what most people who own a bar or want to install it in their home need.
+This is not the most powerful air curtain airflow, but most people own a bar or want to install it in their home need.